Cover

 What Are You Getting?

-The Brooklyn Signature mattress is a 12.5-inch mattress (by our measurement) that's a hybrid of foam (5.5 inches) and pocketed coil springs (6 inches).
+The Brooklyn Signature mattress is an 11.5-inch mattress (by our measurement) that's a hybrid of premium foam (3.5 inches) and pocket spring springs (8 inches).
 In our view, it's a compelling blend of old and new, with the bounce properties of an innerspring mattress combined with the motion isolation characteristics of a foam bed.
 It all comes wrapped in a substantial and sturdy cover with four usable handles (more rare than you would think).

-How Long Will the Brooklyn Signature Mattress Last?
+How Long Will the Brooklyn Signature Hybrid Mattress Last?

 When it comes to estimating the comfort lifespan of a mattress, we tend to use foam density as our best, albeit imperfect, predictor of how long a foam will retain its shape and resiliency.
-The foams used in the Brooklyn Signature mattress, however, are proprietary, meaning no other company uses them.
-For that reason, we are left without a track record by which to take an educated guess at longevity.
-Steel springs, however, certainly have a long track record for durability.
-While overall durability is a bit of a question mark, Brooklyn Bedding does offer a solid warranty, which should give consumers peace of mind.
+The top two layers of foam are both of a 3.5-lb density, which a good and high-quality density.
+Steel springs typically have a long track record for durability.
+Brooklyn Bedding does offer a solid warranty, which should give consumers peace of mind.

 Overall Value